-Scroll down from here to see some of some of my animated films and installations*
+Scroll down to see some more films and installations*

 In 2007, 'Flatlanders', one of my video installations was featured in Guildford Cathedral in connection with a science debate around the nuclear experiment at 'The Centre for European Nuclear Research'(CERN) This was a collaboration with the The Very Revd Victor Stock, scientists Professors Brian Cox, and Jim Al-Khalili.Also in 'The New Future' and exhibition of three artists at The Columbia Arts Center, USA See excerpt below*

-Interested in the aesthetics of combining the visceral and the emotional with the broken, fragmented, coded and glitched language of digital imagery, I created '6 Days Goodbye Poems Of Ophelia,' research funded by The Wellcome Trust and with a microbiology input by Dr Simon Park.
+Interested in combining the gutteral and the emotional with the broken and the fragmented, I created '6 Days Goodbye Poems Of Ophelia,' research funded by The Wellcome Trust and with a microbiology input by Dr Simon Park.
 The piece features an animated version of John Millais Ophelia created out of bacteria which asks; Where does Ophelia's body begin and where does it end?
 The work has an interactive element - and I am still recieving contributions by an electronic answer phone- to pay tribute to Ophelia by poem, song music etc. Call: 44(0)207-1839366.

 The Day 4, section below includes a sound track of answer phone messages from, children, poets and strangers.
 Excerpt from Ophelia project below

 6 Days Goodbye Poems Of Ophelia from jowonder on Vimeo.

 My background as a film maker and animator influences my practice and I am developing an idea to animate a version of the resurrection.